Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

-While one has to be grateful for even one child whose belly is a little fuller, for all the money they pull in, Fellowship church's outreach program doesn’t seem very impressive.
+While one has to be grateful for even one child whose belly is a little fuller, Fellowship church's outreach program falls a tad short.
 Both of Young's luxury homes together cost in the vicinity of $7 million yet the church posts that after the 2010 devastating earthquake in Haiti that left thousands of orphans in need they,

 Compelled by the love of Jesus, Fellowship Church, and C3 Global partner churches have sponsored orphanages and served over 8 million meals in Haiti.